Coral Reef Aquariums

 Specializing in Aquarium Equipment

-VHO vs HO vs PC vs MH
+HO vs PC vs MH vs LED

 While Freshwater and Marine Fish systems require lighting there is less focus on wattage per gallon and simply more on the color spectrum.
 In a Reef Aquariums Lighting is one of the more critical elements.
 We take pride in consulting our customers to determine the proper lighting based on value, wattage per gallon, color, annual costs, heat transfer and of course costs.
-Lighting continues to evolve from the standard T12 VHO's and Power Compacts.
+Lighting continues to evolve from the standard T5 HO's.
 We now have T5 VHO and HO, VHO Twist, T10's and a host of new color spectrum's and more coming.
-We specialize in Sunlight Systems, IceCap, Hamilton Technology, UV Lighting, Current, Coralife and the new Light rails or Light Movers that are now available to our market.
+We specialize in Sunbrite LED Lighting, AquaIluminations, AquaticLife, Radion XR30w with the new ReefLink WIFI Option, EcoXotic LED, Kessil A350w, EShine AquaSun and Current Orbit LED.

 Lighting Facts